Windshield Tint Laws 2025: What’s Legal, What’s Not, and What to Consider

 For windshields in 2025:

-It would be advisable to consult the state you live in laws since they may differ badly.
+It would be advisable to consult the laws of the state you live in, since they may differ badly.
+It’s important to understand your state’s regulations regarding window tinting, as these legal requirements can vary significantly.
 And just in case you intend on taking the long road trip in your newly tinted vehicle through a state where tinting is prohibited, you should remember to check twice on the state.
 Yes, really.

 What’s Different in 2025?